-BBC Young Dancer 2019 contender, Matthew Rawcliffe is encouraging young people to follow in his footsteps by joining opening auditions for The Lowry Centre for Advanced Training in Dance (The Lowry CAT) where his career started.
+BBC Young Dancer 2019 finalist, Matthew Rawcliffe is encouraging young people to follow in his footsteps by joining opening auditions for The Lowry Centre for Advanced Training in Dance (The Lowry CAT) where his career started.

 The Lowry CAT is the North West base for national scheme, Centres for Advanced Training, which enables young dancers, aged 11-16, who show potential for a career in music and dance, to benefit from world-class specialist training.

 Graduates from the programme have gone on to study dance at major UK conservatories and vocational schools including: Rambert School of Ballet and Contemporary Dance; Central School of Ballet; the Northern School of Contemporary Dance; London Contemporary Dance School (The Place); and Trinity Laban Conservatoire of Music and Dance and Bird College.

 “The Lowry CAT scheme helped me understand the discipline required to be a professional dancer,” he says.
 “It allowed me to realise dance was something I was passionate about and it opened my mind to many opportunities in dance.
 As a Lowry CAT student, I worked with so many dance professionals, it was so inspirational, and it gave me the confidence to audition for Rambert School.
 I am now in my second year and competing in the BBC Young Dancer Grand Final!
 For any young dancer looking for a way into the profession, guidance and support, I can’t recommend The Lowry CAT enough.”